-Tailgating a truck or bus presents added dangers.
-First, it puts you in a blind spot – or No Zone.
-Because trucks are so high off the ground, if you fail to stop in time (or get hit from behind) your vehicle could slide under the truck.
+Tailgating a truck or bus puts you in a blind spot.
+Because trucks are high off the ground, your vehicle could slide (or get pushed) under a truck in a crash.

-Getting too close when stopped is also dangerous – particularly on an upgrade, where a bus or truck might roll back.
+Stay back when stopped, particularly on an upgrade, where a bus or truck might roll back.

 5. Anticipate Wide Turns

-Buses and trucks require extra turning room – they swing wide, or may even initiate a turn from a middle (rather than far right) lane.
+Buses and trucks need extra turning room, they swing wide or may start a turn from a middle lane.

-If a truck or bus has its turn signal on, never try to squeeze by it or get between the vehicle and the curb.
+Never try to squeeze by or get between a turning vehicle and the curb.

-When you stop at an intersection, never “block the box” or stop in front of the line, as buses and trucks require that space to complete turns safely.
+Never “block the box” at an intersection or stop in front of the line, so buses and trucks can turn safely.

 6. Be Patient

-Trucks and buses have operating restrictions, and sometimes use technology like speed limiters.
+Trucks and buses need time to accelerate and sometimes use technology like speed limiters.

-Honking, driving aggressively, or weaving through traffic won’t make the trip faster, but can cause dangerous distractions and crashes.
+Honking, driving aggressively, or weaving through traffic can cause dangerous distractions and crashes.

 7. Buckle Up